MilkyBruv/basic-git-cmd-tutorial/README.md

 To fetch the files from github, type `git fetch remote origin`, this will update your local directory with all the files from the repository

+If that does not fetch all the files, try typing `git fetch <repository url>`

 ### Cloning